IV Sedation

 Nervous About a Dental Procedure?
 Request an Appointment

 Dr. Anderson offers treatment solutions for any age in an environment suited to accommodate patients with disabilities.
-Significant dental procedures can feel foreign and scary, but IV sedation can help calm nerves and make the procedure a relaxing experience.
+Significant dental procedures like implant surgery can feel foreign and scary, but IV sedation can help calm nerves and make the procedure a relaxing experience.
 With IV sedation, most patients won't even remember the procedure once the flow of medicine stops.

 Take treatment into your own hands with IV sedation.
 Call our dentistry office to request an appointment and see what IV sedation can do for you: